Legal Stuff – The All-Important Marriage Forms

 We celebrants are responsible for checking every little detail.
 We need to make sure that everything corresponds with your ID docs and making sure it’s written correctly on the form which means it’ll be correct on your official Marriage Certificate, most importantly.

-Before I witness your signature, I’ll need to sight your ID docs.
-We usually arrange this in our first catch up together.
+Before I witness your signature, I’ll need to sight your ID documents.
+We usually arrange these legalities in our planning catch up together.

 This is what I’ll need from you: